facebookresearch/generic-neuromotor-interface/README.md

 Evaluation metrics may deviate slightly from the published results due to subsampling of the test participants (as there is considerable variability across participants) and variability across model seeds.

-Each recording is stored in an .hdf5 file, and there can be multiple recordings per participant.
-There is also a .csv file for each task (`<TASK_NAME>_corpus.csv`) documenting the recordings included for each participant, in addition to the train / val / test splits.
+Each recording is stored in an `.hdf5` file, and there can be multiple recordings per participant.
+There is also a `.csv` file for each task (`<TASK_NAME>_corpus.csv`) documenting the recordings included for each participant, in addition to the train / val / test splits.
+This `.csv` file is downloaded alongside the data using the script described above.

 sEMG is recorded at 2 kHz and is high pass filtered at 40 Hz.
 Timestamps are expressed in seconds.
 A `stages` dataframe is included in each dataset that encodes the time of each stage of the experiment (see `explore_data.ipynb` for more details).
 Specifics for each task are as follows: